Matus1k/alza-task/README.md

 # Alzatask

-This project was create for the sole purpose of display project's creator's skill-set in angular and web development
+This project was create for the sole purpose of displaying project's creator's skill-set in angular and web development